Upcoming citizens’ juries

 Public authorities have many difficult decisions to make like: “how should we decide what drugs the NHS should pay for?” and “should there be fracking in Lancashire?”

 Opinion polls are important.
 They tell us what citizens think.
 But most policy questions are complex.
 Citizens’ juries give participants reliable information and time to explore difficult questions.
 They can tell us something that opinion polls and focus groups don’t tell us: what citizens think once they better understand a policy question.
-That can help, and give legitimacy to, public authorities trying to make good decisions.
+That can help, and give legitimacy to, public authorities making decisions that affect the public.
+Citizens’ juries put the public into public policymaking.

 What are citizens’ juries?